ibm-cloud-docs/log-analysis/core/at_events.md

 | `requestData.type`              | `meta.addrawline` | Defines a logging administrative feature. |
 | `requestData.value`            | `false`  \n `true`  | When is set to `true`, the feature specified in the field `requestData.type` is enabled.  |
 | `responseData.logdnaId`            | Sample `3a941d8ert`  | Defines the logging ID that is associated with the {{site.data.keyword.la_full_notm}} instance. |
-{: caption="Table 2.
-Custom fields for account settings actions" caption-side="top"}
+{: caption="Custom fields for account settings actions" caption-side="top"}